Alejandro Frangi: Education

 He moved to Barcelona in 1991, where he obtained his undergraduate degree in Telecommunications Engineering from the Technical University of Catalonia in 1996.
 Frangi obtained grants from both Dutch Ministry of Economic Affairs and CIRIT to pursue his PhD.

 Career

 Early in his career, Frangi was a visiting researcher at Imperial College, London.
 He also worked at Philips Medical Systems BV, The Netherlands.
 He currently serves as Bicentenary Turing Chair in Computational Medicine at the University of Manchester.
 Frangi also serves as Chair in Emerging Technologies for The Royal Academy of Engineering.
 He also holds visiting positions at KU Leuven, ShanghaiTech and Shenzhen University.

 Research

-Frangi's most notable research and development was in the field of silico clinical trials.
+Frangi's most notable research and development was in the field of in silico clinical trials.
 These clinical trials can be completed digitally and can also model and predict outcomes in the form of a computerised simulation.
 In April 2023, Frangi's research project INSILICO received a grant from the European Research Council.
 The research involves simulating clinical trials using "digital twins."
 It is hoped that technology breakthroughs in this field could reduce both the time and cost of some trials.